 An unusually high water bill is typically caused by a change in water use or a leak.

 Did you have house guests, water your lawn more than usual, or do anything else out of the ordinary that uses a lot of water?
-If so, this may account for an increase in your water bill.

 Check For Leaks